Kitware/QuickView/docs/setup/for_end_users.md

 !!! tip "Tip: Patience with First launch"

-    When a new version of the app is launched on your computer for the first time, a significant amount of dependencies will be identified, downloaded, and installed, which will take about a minute to a few minutes.
+    When a new version of the app is launched on a computer for the first time, a significant amount of dependencies will be identified, downloaded, and installed, which will take about a minute to a few minutes and can be affected by the Internet connection.

     Subsequent launches should take just a few seconds.